 Deviating Traffic Scene

-Degenerating Road Lanes on the Go
+Regenerating Road Lanes on the Go

-Many Thais like the thrill of riding quick motorbikes and racing rally cars, some other enjoy fast driving 4 X 4 vehicles in a wild cross-country terrain or just seeing how fast a 10-year-old car can go.
+Some Thais like the thrill of riding quick motorbikes and racing rally cars, some other enjoy fast driving 4 x 4 vehicles in a wild cross-country terrain or just seeing how fast a 10-year-old car can go.
 While others prefer a complicated game of Mah Jong or chess, maybe even an occasional round of Russian roulette.
 The psychology of Thai drivers includes all these traits and more.